SkyPowerGB/PHP-questTeach/README.md

 - No privacy settings for courses or individual content
 - Basic and inflexible course layout/design
-- No moderation or validation of submitted content
+- Input validation and sanitization are implemented, but the app does **not filter for inappropriate or unsafe content**
 - No ownership verification on edit/delete operations
-- Likely missing security features such as CSRF protection
+- Likely missing advanced security features (e.g., CSRF protection)
 - Not intended for public or production deployment
 ---

 ## 📝 Notes